 Fun for kids at the U

-At least once a year we find a wide-open Wednesday and spend the afternoon at the University of Minnesota St. Paul campus.
-Why Wednesday?
-Because that’s the day you can Bowl for a Buck (plus $2 shoe rental) at the U’s St. Paul Student Center.
-Then, to celebrate a great game, we treat ourselves to a $3.50 pint of ice cream from the U of M’s Dairy Salesroom (1354 Eckles Ave., Falcon Heights – inside the Andrew Boss Lab of Meat Science).
-We also like to stop in at The Raptor Center (1920 Fitch Ave., Falcon Heights) for one of their guided tours ($3-$5 per person).
-In fall of 2014, the Raptor Center, which rehabilitates injured birds of prey, will celebrate 40 years with the grand opening of their renovated bird habitat.
-Public tours are run Tues – Fri, 10:30am – 3:30pm every 30 minutes and Sat – Sun, 12:30 – 3:30pm every 30 minutes.
+We love attending out Bowl for a Buck (plus $2 shoe rental) times at the U’s St. Paul Student Center.
+Then, to celebrate a great game, we treat ourselves to cheap pint of ice cream from the U of M’s Dairy Salesroom (1354 Eckles Ave., Falcon Heights – inside the Andrew Boss Lab of Meat Science).
+We also like to stop in at The Raptor Center for one of their guided tours ($5 per person and currently requires a reservation).
+See the link for current public tour times.
 Parking on neighborhood side streets is available for free, or there’s metered parking on campus.

 The library, obviously